grochot-agh/website/README.md

 Supported and tested browsers: <b>Chrome, Mozilla, Microsoft Edge. </b>
 Everything adjusted for 1920x1080 screen (recommended) size and smaller.
 By using free version of Mailgun postal service mails recieved could land into spam-folder.
+To buy products in our shop you need to be loged into your account!
 Project created by: Wiktoria Janicka, Katarzyna Stach, Aleksandra Kwiecień, Sebastian Kowalik

 Used Favicon from: <a href="https://www.flaticon.com/free-icons/socks" title="socks icons">Socks icons created by Freepik - Flaticon</a>